King of Hungary: Inheriting the throne

 As in all the traditional monarchies, the heir descended through the male line from a previous King of Hungary.
 In accordance with Hungarian tradition, this right usually passed to younger brothers, before passing to the son of the previous King, which caused family disputes on many occasions.
 The founder of the first Hungarian royal house was Árpád, who led his people into the Carpathian Basin in 895.
 His descendants, who ruled for more than 400 years, included Saint Stephen I, Saint Ladislaus I, Andrew II, and Béla IV.
 In 1301 the last member of the House of Árpád died, and Charles I was crowned, claiming the throne in the name of his paternal grandmother Mary, the daughter of Stephen V. With the death of Mary, the granddaughter of Charles I, in 1395, the direct line was interrupted again, and Mary's husband Sigismund continued reigning, after being elected by the nobility of the Kingdom in the name of the Holy Crown.

 Later, Matthias Corvinus was elected by the nobles of the Kingdom, being the first Hungarian monarch who descended from an aristocratic family, and not from a royal family that inherited the title.
 The same happened decades later with John Zápolya, who was elected in 1526 after the death of Louis II in the battle of Mohács.

 After this, the House of Habsburg inherited the throne, and ruled Hungary from Austria for almost 400 years until 1918.
+Admiral Horthy was appointed regent in 1920, but Charles IV of Hungary's attempts to retake the throne were unsuccessful.
+The monarchy of Hungary was formally abolished on 1 February 1946 on the establishment of the Second Hungarian Republic.